danilw/GPU-my-list-of-bugs/README.md

 `google-chrome --incognito --use-gl=swiftshader-webgl`

-Many of listed shaders will may crash *swiftshader* or have completely wrong result because bugs in swiftshader.
+Many of listed shaders will crash *swiftshader* or have completely wrong result because bugs in swiftshader.

 **Use OpenGL Mesa LLVM (llvmpipe) OpenGL emulation** (**best option**)